COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/how_to_participate/as_community.md

 The current booth information has been announced.
 You can refer to the [Community Booth Locations](https://drive.google.com/file/d/19ggSO_tz8ozeyH9KwgJD_WAxLcEIL4kN/view) and the [Booth Setup Guide](https://docs.google.com/presentation/d/1LYh8fVA4ef9h6Mc5sz0EqEYmZIONJgMV/).

-Items provided:
+??? question "How do the booth canival games work?"

+    When attendees visit your booth, you can ask them to show the QR code in their dedicated OPass.

+    1. Use a device with a camera and internet access to open the link for the community booth stamp provided by the conference.
+(The link has already been sent to the booth manager.)
+    2. Scan the attendee's OPass QR Code.
+    3. When the scanning device screen displays "Successfully stamped for OOO," the community booth stamp is completed, and the attendee has earned their stamp points for redemption.

+??? info "Items provided"

     - One table (180 x 60 cm), with two chairs.
 Tables might probably share with other communities if necessary.
     - At least ONE 110V AC socket (Total power consumption mustn’t exceed 550W), bring an own power strip if it is needed.

 ??? info "2024 Community Booths"